 The Congo River (sometimes called the Zaire River) is cool because it’s an amazing all-around river.
-First off, this is the deepest river in the world, measuring an incredibly 720ft deep or more!
-Also, it’s the second-longest river in Africa, and it’s known for being the largest river to cross the equator twice.
+First off, this is the deepest river in the world, measuring an incredibly 720 feet deep or more!
+Also, it’s the second-longest river in Africa, and is known for being the largest river to cross the equator twice.

 This river also has the second-largest discharge volume of any river in the world!
 The river flows through some seriously biodiverse areas, including the Congo Rainforest.
 You can see a lot of neat stuff if you follow this river’s flow.

 |What Makes It Cool?||A holy place, mythological importance, home to unique animals|